 With its arch-rival Nikon debuting the Nikon 1 CX mount with a smaller 2.7x crop factor sensor a year earlier, Canon made sure that the 1.6x crop factor APS-C sensor was in the headlines of its announcements, with “The Quality of a Canon DSLR” title being a major part of the initial marketing effort.
-I spent over two months with the Canon EOS M while testing other mirrorless cameras for my “Battle of the Mirrorless” series, so I will be doing a lot of comparisons of the EOS M to other cameras in this review, along with discussing the strengths and weaknesses of the camera.
+I spent over two months with the Canon EOS M while testing other mirrorless cameras, so I will be doing a lot of comparisons of the EOS M to other cameras in this review, along with discussing the strengths and weaknesses of the camera.
 Let’s take a look at the Canon EOS M in detail.

-- 4 Standard “Creative Zone” Exposure Modes (Program, Shutter Priority, Aperture Priority and Manual) and 8 additional presets
+- AF Modes: 4 Standard “Creative Zone” Exposure Modes (Program, Shutter Priority, Aperture Priority and Manual) and 8 additional presets

-- Vertical-travel, mechanical, focal-plane shutter with all speeds electronically-controlled (1/4000 max)
+- Shutter: Vertical-travel, mechanical, focal-plane shutter with all speeds electronically-controlled (1/4000 max)

-- Compatible with Canon EF and EF-S lenses via an optional EF-EOS M mount adapter
+- Lens Compatibility: Compatible with Canon EF and EF-S lenses via an optional EF-EOS M mount adapter

 Detailed technical specifications for the Canon EOS M are available at Canon.com.